 Sending files over the internet can be quite a headache, particularly if you are sending large files.
-Email attachments allow only an average of 10MB of attachments per email, which means they cannot be used effectively for sending large files.
+Email attachments allow only an average of 10MB of attachments per email, which means they cannot be used for sending large files effectively.
 What then do we use for sending files as large as 100MB, or 1GB, or 10GB over the internet?

-Assuming you want to use Google Drive to send Gathiu Wangari the necessary files so he can build you a website, here are the steps to follow.
+Assuming you want to use Google Drive to send us the necessary files so we can build you a website, here are the steps to follow.

 Before going to Google Drive, prepare the files you want to send.
 Firstly, place them in one location on your computer.